 The most common outlet for CERN Accelerator articles is Physical Review Accelerators and Beams (PRAB).
 The journal is Gold Open Access under a sponsorship model and all authors can publish at no direct cost.

 CERN Instrumentation articles are mostly published in the Journal of Instrumentation (JINST), in Nuclear Instruments and Methods A and B (NIMA+NIMB) or in IEEE journals (mainly Transactions on Nuclear Science).
 CERN has agreements in place with publishers of the journals to allow all CERN Authors to benefit from Open Access via centralized payments by the Scientific Information Service.
 Please find further details here.

 The easiest way to publish Open Access is to use one of the journals participating in SCOAP3 or in journals that offer (CERN) Authors the possibility to publish Open Access at no cost.
 The journals of the American Physical Society participate in SCOAP3 since January 2018.

-To initially facilitate the transition to a 100% Open Access coverage of CERN publications, the Experimental Physics and the Theoretical Physics Department Heads can occasionally financially support, under special and exceptional circumstance, and for a very limited number of articles, Open Access publication in other journals where Open Access is only available if a fee is paid by the Author.
+To initially facilitate the transition to a 100% Open Access coverage of CERN publications, the Experimental Physics and the Theoretical Physics Department Heads can approve support for a limited number of articles where Open Access is only available against article processing charges (APC).

 Contributions to conference proceedings are not covered by the Policy, owing to the vast variety of conferences and publication venues.
 No central funds are made available for covering Open Access to conference proceedings.
 Contributions by CERN Authors should be submitted to the CERN Document Server (CDS) or arXiv.org.
 Conference organisers who would like to publish entire volumes of conference proceedings Open Access are invited to contact the Scientific Information Service, which can advise on existing cost-effective options through established publishers.
 A list of conference proceedings open access publishing options is available here.